ZGXaimware/Aimware-DangerZone-Lua/README.md

 Tips:the lua with "DZe_" name is for new version config<br />
 if you need use old config from hvhbbs or aimware you need use branch named "oldversion"<br />

+Tips2:if your suffer performance issue you should consider turn off some function<br />
+Like part of snapline ,ESP,distance visual,etc <br />

 [My Bilibili Profile](https://space.bilibili.com/3494352856812225) <br />

 Dont sell my code on NL/SK/Pri market.It is opensource<br />